Citizenry/platform/docs/front-end-development/changing-ui-styles-introduction-to-the-pattern-library/syntax-and-formatting.md

 # Syntax and Formatting

-The Ushahidi Platform uses the SCSS syntax because it is more consistent and familiar with vanilla CSS.
+The StreetSignal Platform uses the SCSS syntax because it is more consistent and familiar with vanilla CSS.

 Indentation should be 4 space tabs.
 CSS rules should be written on multi-lines.